sonu275981/Advanced-Flask-Blog-App/README.md

 How to setup

-Follow this guide to setup this project on your local machine.
+Follow this guide to set up this project on your local machine.

-Install python 2.x, git and virtualenv in your computer.
+Install Python 2.x, git and virtualenv on your computer.

 Create a python virtual environment and install python and flask related dependencies.

-cd theBlog
+cd the blog

-virtualenv -p python.exe venv # create virtual env venv\scripts\activate  # run this command everytime before starting on the project pip install -r requirements.txt
+virtualenv -p python.exe venv # create virtual env venv\scripts\activate  # run this command every time before starting on the project pip install -r requirements.txt
 For running the server

 app.py

-Open the browser and go to to the following link.
+Open the browser and go to the following link.

 localhost:5000